wristband-dev/perk-party-demo-app/README.md

 ## Setting up a local DNS when using `VANITY_DOMAIN` for the domain format
 <br/>

 If you choose to use vanity domains as the domain format for the demo application, you will need to install a local DNS server to provide custom configurations.
-This configuration forces any requests made to domains ending with `.business.invotastic.com` to get routed to your localhost.
-This configuration is necessary since all vanity domains that get generated when running the demo application locally will have a domain suffix of  `*.business.invotastic.com`.
+This configuration forces any requests made to domains ending with `.app.perkparty.club` to get routed to your localhost.
+This configuration is necessary since all vanity domains that get generated when running the demo application locally will have a domain suffix of  `*.business.perkparty.club`.
 Therefore, the above setting will force those domains to resolve back to your local machine instead of attempting to route them out to the web.

 The goal is the following mapping:
-`business.invotastic.com` => `127.0.0.1`.
+`app.perkparty.club` => `127.0.0.1`.

 Here are some options which you can use, depending on your operating system: